calebephrem/unique-custom-id/README.md

 ### 📄 `template` (string | null)

-Use `%id` as a placeholder to inject generated IDs into custom strings.
+- Use `%id` as a placeholder to inject generated IDs into custom strings.
+- Use `%ts` as a placeholder to inject timestamp into custom strings.

 ```js
 ucid({